nathan-gardner/SECON2023Robot/Documentation/Signoffs/NathanGardner-signoff-Controller.md

 ## Analysis

-The analysis below is used to show that the XXXXXX microcontroller is going to be be used for the main controller subssytem.
+The analysis below is used to show that the Arduino Mega microcontroller is going to be be used for the main controller subsystem.

+Tables are shown in the constraints section and contain pin count analysis.

 ## BOM